tayeebhasan/tayeebhasan/README.md

-Tayeeb Hasan, MSc. at Concordia University
+Tayeeb Hasan, MSc. in CS at Concordia University

 Alternate account for @flozender